MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-learning-app-overview.md

    ![Learning Content Repository page in SharePoint showing the updated information.](media/learning-sharepoint-configure7.png)

 > [!NOTE]
-> Coming soon: To allow for broader access to the Learning App Content Repository, a link to the list will be available in the Viva Learning (private preview) interface where users can request access and ultimately help populate the list.
+> To allow for broader access to the Learning App Content Repository, a link to the list soon will be available in the Viva Learning (private preview) interface where users can request access and ultimately help populate the list.
 Site owners and global administrators will be required to grant access to the list.
 Access is specific to the list only and does not apply to the site where the list is stored.

 ### Folder URL document library curation